What is Gum Disease?

 Can You Prevent Gum Disease?

 The good news is that you can prevent and treat gum disease.
-The best gum disease treatment is to prevent it from happening in the first place.
+The recommended gum disease treatment is to prevent it from happening in the first place.
 You can do that by brushing and flossing between all of your teeth every day to remove the bacteria and germs that cause tartar to build up, and by seeing a dentist at least once a year for a checkup and regular deep oral cleaning.

 If you do happen to develop gingivitis or the more severe periodontal disease, a dental professional will have to assist in treatments to ensure it doesn’t progress any further.
 Those treatments might include oral medications you ingest or put directly on the infected areas and deep cleaning of the area between the gums and teeth to prevent further build up of calculus.
 If it worsens to the most severe forms of gum disease, oral surgery may be necessary to correct the issue.